The National Archives (United Kingdom): British Army "unburnt records", 1914 to 1919

-British Army service records 1920 to 1963
+British Army service records, 1920 to 1963

 For several years beforehand, the future transfer of the records was being talked about.
-In February 2021 the Ministry of Defence commenced transferring 9.7 million military records for individuals with a discharge date before 31 December 1963 to The National Archives UK, its largest record transfer in the history of the organization.
+In February 2021 the Ministry of Defence commenced transferring 9.7 million military records for individuals with a discharge date before 31 December 1963 to The National Archives, its largest record transfer in the history of the organization.
 The first batch of records were added to the Discovery catalogue in April 2022.
 Since then, these records can be physically consulted in the invigilation room.
-A minimum of four business days advance notice is currently required when ordering these records, which are currently held offsite.
+A minimum of four business days advance notice is required when ordering these records, which are held offsite.

 In March 2023, Ancestry announced that it had won a contract to digitize over 3 million British Army service records, which it would release from 2024 through 2029.